 Some growers choose to sample some of their buds at this point, but be aware that the smell, taste, and potency are not even close to optimal yet.
 Buds that haven't been cured are also usually harsh, tend to bother the back of your throat, and give some people headaches.
 Bud don't worry, your bud quality continues to improve as you cure the buds and help break down some of the "bad stuff" that you don't want in your buds.

 From this point, your goal is to store your buds in a controlled environment.
 You want to stabilize the relative humidity at around 60-65% when the buds are placed in an enclosed container.
 This is the correct environment to cure your marijuana buds to perfection.
 If you've taken your buds down when the smallest stems snap, but the larger ones bend, then chances are your buds will already create the perfect humidity when they're in the jars.

-But for everyone else, here's how to jar your buds the right way every time, without any guesswork on your part.
+Here's how to jar your buds the right way every time, without any guesswork on your part.

 The ideal storage containers for marijuana buds are wide-mouthed glass mason jars.
 These can be found pretty easily at big grocery stores, most craft stores, online, and at superstores (like Wal-mart).
 As cannabis cultivation has become more popular, these jars are appearing in more and more stores.